annie-kayal/project-4/README.md

     fields = ('id', 'name', 'gym', 'activity_type', 'instructor', 'time_of_class', 'description', 'comment')
 ```

-- Due to the default behaviour of ModelSerializer of displaying relationship keys with only the primary key, we used nested serializers to display all the information per relationship was displayed.
-This was done by specifically defining the fields as being their own serializers and then passing them through into the fields.
-This was needed specifically for fitnessClass to display the instructor, gym and comments and also the Borough to display the classes.
+- Due to the default behaviour of ModelSerializer to display relationships with only the primary key, we used nested serializers to allow all information to be displayed per relationship.
+This was done by defining the fields as being their own serializers and then passing them through into the fields as shown below.
+This was needed specifically for fitnessClass model to display the instructor, gym and comments and also for the Borough in order to display the classes.

 ```js
 class PopulateFitnessClassSerializer(serializers.ModelSerializer):